Overview

 Does this scope require a stand-alone trade team or full project leadership?

 This scope performs best under full project leadership.
-Corporate campus construction for administrative, operations, and support buildings planned as one coordinated property system.
+Corporate campus construction in San Marcos for administrative, operations, and support buildings planned as one coordinated property system — with Edwards Plateau limestone site management, Hays County permitting, and the professional expectations of the Central Texas corridor built into the delivery strategy.
 When sitework, shell work, utilities, and support spaces are managed separately, the owner usually absorbs the gaps between them.
 A commercial or industrial general contractor keeps those interfaces on one schedule so design decisions, procurement timing, and field activity stay aligned.

 How do you keep corporate campus construction aligned with the overall schedule?

 We connect this scope to the full project critical path instead of tracking it as a detached workstream.
 That means permit timing, release packages, procurement exposure, and daily production are reviewed together.
-Owners get a more coherent property because the buildings, commons, access points, and support functions operate as one planned campus.
+Owners get a more coherent property because the buildings, commons, access points, and support functions operate as one planned campus — with Hays County site conditions, EARC compliance, and the public-facing quality expectations of the San Marcos and Central Texas market incorporated from the first design review.
 The result is a schedule that is easier to manage because the team can see which owner decisions and trade interfaces actually affect delivery.

 Can this work be phased if the owner needs turnover in stages?